smsaide/smsaide/README.md

 - 👋 Hi, I’m Saide.
 - 👀 I’m interested in Computer Networking.
 - 🌱 I’m currently learning CCNA.
-- 💞️ I’m looking to collaborate on any networking projects which are developed around python.
+- 💞️ I’m looking to collaborate on any projects which are developed using python.
 - 📫 Rreach me at: mohammadsaide98@gmail.com

 <!---